Who would purchase the land? What are the terms?

 That depends on how the land will ultimately be managed.
 The Land Management Subcommittee is exploring management options consistent with the purchase agreement.

 The purchase agreement stipulates that the land will remain undeveloped for 50 years as a condition of the sale.
-A permanent restriction on development could be put into place by the county once it owns the property.
-A conservation easement, which would permanently restrict the property from development, is being pursued as a way to help fund the purchase.
+A permanent restriction on development could be put into place by the purchaser once the transaction is completed, or a conservation easement, could be established as a component of the purchase to permanently restrict the property from development.
+A Wyoming State Lands exchange/swap is also being explored, which would result in some or all of the land being managed according to State Land management policies.

 If the county fails to purchase this property will it ever get another chance?

 Probably not.
-The landowner has indicated a desire to sell the property and will likely proceed with a sale to the highest bidder should the county fail to complete the purchase.
+The landowner has indicated a desire to sell the property and will likely proceed with a sale to the highest bidder.
 The property comprises multiple parcels which could be sold off together or over time.
 The property is presently zoned (A) Agriculture, which would allow for further subdivision of the property to 35-acre or larger lots on which residences could be constructed.

 How can the purchase of this property benefit Laramie’s and Albany County’s economy?